 One thing that the instructor, photographer, Loren Fisher, said left an impression on me.
-He said that he sees a lot of photographs that are technically excellent.
-They have sharp focus, have the right shutter speed and depth of field, and the exposure is dialed in.
+He said that he sees a lot of technically excellent photographs.
+They have a sharp focus, have the right shutter speed and depth of field, and the exposure is "dialled in".
 But he thinks the photographs lack ”soul”.

 He then went on to explain what he meant and what we — the group of photographs attending the class — could do to bring some soul back to our images.

 I told him that sometimes I go out into the woods and return with nothing on the storage card.
-He said, that the problem was that sometimes we may get stuck into seeing a certain way.
-We think, there are no great photos here.
+He said that the problem was that sometimes we might get stuck into seeing a certain way.
+We think there are no great photos here.
 We get stuck in a rut.
 Then he said something else that I considered profound, “Believing is seeing”.

 I choose to use my Nikon AF-S DX Nikkor 35mm f/1.8G lens (FOV equivalent to 52mm full-frame).
-It’s my favorite lens.
-It’s the only lens I own where the markings on the lens have started to fade from use.
+It’s my favourite lens.
+It’s the only lens I own where the markings on the lens body have started to fade from use.
 It’s small.
 I love this lens.
 Tears came to my eyes as I wrote that.
-I really love this lens.
+I love this lens.
 We are best friends.
 Soulmates.

 The workshop had me thinking about my photography.
-For a while, I have felt that while my technical photography skills were good, many of my images lacked “soul”.
+For a while, I have felt that while my technical photography skills were excellent, many of my images lacked “soul”.
 They don’t reflect the emotions I felt when I saw the scene before me.
 I want to get better at that.
-Loren’s workshop helped me realize that “there is more than one answer”.
+Loren’s workshop helped me realise that “there is more than one answer”.

 I had struggled all week with ideas on how to answer the “curves” challenge.
 While walking around Somerville, New Jersey, freezing my fingers while trying to complete each challenge, I had an idea.
 Why not photograph some of the archways at Princeton University?

 I have photographed the campus many times before.
-Normally I see Princeton University as a boring photographic opportunity.
+I usually see Princeton University as a boring photographic opportunity.
 “Been there, done that”.
-But with a new found thought process about how to approach the challenge, I drove over to the campus.
+But with a newfound thought process about how to approach the challenge, I drove over to the campus.
 I was intentional.
 Before I left, I thought about what I wanted to shoot.
 What images could I take that would convey the idea of curves?
-I created a photographic shot list — Holder Hall, East Pyne, Nassau Hall, Firestone Library.
+I created a detailed shot list — Holder Hall, East Pyne, Nassau Hall, Firestone Library.

-I added one more restriction and completed another challenge; the ONE Everything Challenge was created by Mark Garbowski.
+I added one more restriction and completed another challenge; Mark Garbowski created the ONE Everything Challenge.

 ... when I was out shooting I came up with the idea of the ONE EVERYTHING Photo Challenge: starting with ONE Camera, ONE lens, and ONE hour to take all your images: try to get as many as possible that you are happy with those tools and limited time.Mark Garbowski